How long will I stay in the hospital?

 When will I be able to drive again?

 You should not drive a car or other motor vehicle until Dr. Fischer has approved.
 You must be off pain medications before you will be cleared to drive again.
-In most cases, patients are able to resume driving about 4 weeks after surgery.
+In most cases, patients are able to resume driving 2 weeks after surgery.

 How should I sleep at night to keep my hip comfortable and safe?